fxamacker/cbor/README.md

 __EncOptions.ShortestFloat__:

-* ShortestFloatNone: no conversion.
+* ShortestFloatNone (default): no conversion.
 * ShortestFloat16: uses float16 ([IEEE 754 binary16](https://en.wikipedia.org/wiki/Half-precision_floating-point_format)) as the shortest form that preserves value.

 With ShortestFloat16, each floating-point value (including subnormals) can encode float64 -> float32 -> float16 when values can round-trip.
 Conversions for infinity and NaN use InfConvert and NaNConvert settings.

 __EncOptions.InfConvert__:

+* InfConvertFloat16 (default): convert +- infinity to float16 since they always preserve value (recommended)
 * InfConvertNone: don't convert +- infinity to other representations -- used by CTAP2 Canonical CBOR
-* InfConvertFloat16: convert +- infinity to float16 since they always preserve value (recommended)

 __EncOptions.NaNConvert__:

+* NaNConvert7e00 (default): encode to 0xf97e00 (CBOR float16 = 0x7e00) -- used by RFC 7049 Canonical CBOR.
 * NaNConvertNone: don't convert NaN to other representations -- used by CTAP2 Canonical CBOR.
-* NaNConvert7e00: encode to 0xf97e00 (CBOR float16 = 0x7e00) -- used by RFC 7049 Canonical CBOR.
 * NaNConvertQuiet: force quiet bit = 1 and use shortest form that preserves NaN payload.
 * NaNConvertPreserveSignal: convert to smallest form that preserves value (quit bit unmodified and NaN payload preserved).